 From the openSF HMI, the export module operation can be invoked from the simulation execution window by navigating down to the module that the user wishes to export.
 Next, right-clicking over it; the "Export" option appears for selection.
-This is illustrated in Figure 4-125 below.
+This is illustrated in Figure 4-124 below.

-Figure 4-125: Export module from the Simulation Result view
+Figure 4-124: Export module from the Simulation Result view

-The output obtained as a result of the Export operation is a zip file placed in the folder indicated by \$E2E\HOME.
+When clicking "Export", the user will be asked for the file where to save the zip.
+The default option is the workspace folder, but this location can be changed.
 This file is needed for the import operation providing the input and configuration files needed for the simulation's execution.
 However, it is to be noticed that the executable files corresponding to the modules and tools are not included in the export.